 We all know housing prices have gone way up.
 It’s great news for some.
 Since many of our parents and grandparents bought homes decades ago, far higher housing prices mean far more wealth for them.

 But what’s been good for our retiring parents is generally bad for us.
-High home prices squeeze generations under age 45 with crushing debt, which they must pay with wages that have fallen compared to a generation ago, and in jobs that rarely contribute pensions.
+High home prices squeeze generations in their 40s and under with crushing debt, which they must pay with wages that have fallen compared to a generation ago, and in jobs that rarely contribute pensions.

 The national response?
-Governments spend just $12k on benefits and services per Canadian under 45, compared to nearly $45k for every retiree.
+Governments spend less than $12k on benefits and services per Canadian under 45, compared to more than $33k for every retiree.

-This is NOT a “good deal” if you are under 45.
+This is NOT a “good deal” if you are in your 40s or younger.
 Despite Canada’s economy producing more wealth than ever before, investments made in our generation look a little scant, or unbalanced.
 And that’s before talking about the larger government and environmental debts we inherit.

 Still, our generation is doing all it can to adapt.
 To compete for better employment, we squeeze in YEARS more of education and tuition.
 To buy a place, we accept jobs or contracts that require us to work YEARS more to save a down payment.
 And for many, this means we wait YEARS longer to move out of our parents’ homes, or to establish our financial independence.